Dominic Smith (baseball): 2021

-In 2021, Smith batted .244/.304/.363 with 11 home runs and 48 RBIs in 145 games, while playing primarily left field.
+In 2021, Smith batted .244/.304/.363 with 11 home runs and 48 RBIs in 145 games, while playing primarily left field, and set a season high with 112 strikeouts, against 32 walks..
 His 2021 season was universally considered a disappointing setback.
 A Sports Illustrated article on the season's biggest disappointments called him "the team's least valuable player in 2021."
 An article on FanSided described him as looking "like a shell of the player" he was in 2020.
 An ESPN.com article described Smith and teammate Jeff McNeil as "prime under-performers".
 Greg Joyce wrote in the New York Post that "Smith’s regression in 2021 clouded his future and role" with the Mets.

-In March 2022, he told reporters that he suffered a partially torn labrum in late May or early June 2021 but played through the injury, which affected his swing.
+In March 2022, Smith told reporters that he had suffered a partially torn labrum in late May or early June 2021 but had played through the injury, which affected his swing.